rust-lang/reference/src/const_eval.md

 ## Constant expressions

-Certain types of expressions, called constant expressions, can be evaluated at compile time.
+Certain forms of expressions, called constant expressions, can be evaluated at compile time.
 In [const contexts](#const-context), these are the only allowed expressions, and are always evaluated at compile time.
 In other places, such as in [`let` statements](statements.html#let-statements), constant expressions are